 A Safe Return to Oregon Wine Country

-As of May 15, many winery tasting rooms around Oregon began to reopen for onsite visitation.
+As of mid-May, many winery tasting rooms around Oregon began to reopen for onsite visitation.
 The state of Oregon has put into action a carefully phased plan to protect public health and Oregon’s wine industry has adopted a detailed set of requirements and guidelines to ensure winery staff and tasting room visitors have a safe and enjoyable experience in Oregon wine country.

 Winery tasting rooms, regardless of county, must continue to observe social distancing guidelines.
 These are: